-On Fri 5/13 from 5:30pm ET until 7:30pm ET in Maxwell Dworkin 119 at 33 Oxford Street, the course will conclude with an App Party, a course-wide exhibition of students' choices of HTML5, Android, and iOS projects.
+On Fri 5/4 from 5:30pm ET until 7:30pm ET, the course will conclude with an App Party, a course-wide exhibition of students' choices of Android and iOS projects.
 The App Party will be an opportunity to mingle with classmates, see each other's work, and eat cake.
 Distant students are encouraged to travel to campus for the event.
 Family and friends are welcome to join you.
+The event's location will be announced.